ubemacapuno/Coding-Challenges/README.md

-## Codewars Kata Challenges: <a target="_blank" href="https://www.codewars.com/users/ubemacapuno">Visit Here</a>
+## Codewars Kata and Other Coding Challenges: <a target="_blank" href="https://www.codewars.com/users/ubemacapuno">Visit Here</a>

-This repository is to track my solutions to Codewars problems.
+This repository is mainly to track my solutions to Codewars problems, but I will also include coding challenges from other parties as well.
 I strive to push at minimum 5 coding challenges a week to this repo.
-I have the problems and solutions broken up into individual files, and organized into their respective folders by Kyu-level.
+I have the problems and solutions broken up into individual files, and organized into their respective folders (by Kyu-level if from Codewars!).
 Prior to writing out some of my solutions, I use the PREP method, in which I write out the <strong>Parameters</strong> of the problem, the <strong>Return</strong> for the solution, <strong>Examples</strong>/test cases, and my <strong>Pseudocode</strong> that outlines my thought process for the solution.

 ## How It's Made: